Appomattox Regional Governor's School for the Arts and Technology: Athletics

 ARGS offers its students seven sports with nine teams.
 Fall sports include: golf (coed), volleyball (girls), and cross country (girls/boys).
 Winter sports are basketball (girls/boys) and cheerleading (coed).
 ARGS offers two spring sports: soccer (coed) and tennis (girls/boys).
 ARGS is a Virginia 1-A school.
 Part of the Tri-Rivers District, ARGS competes in conference 41 eastern region.

 Selection process

 All students who are accepted into ARGS are required to have at least a B average in the seventh grade.
 They are also required to have completed Algebra I by their ninth-grade year although occasionally exceptions will be made and an Algebra course outside of school will be assigned.
 It is highly recommended that applicants have completed a course in Dance, Art, and/or Music, Basic Computer Science, and a Foreign Language.
 Students are required to apply and go through an adjudication process.
 This process consists of an interview with the department head of the focus area in which the student is applying and possibly an audition, depending on the department.

 ARGS Residency

-The Appomattox Regional Governor's School for the arts and technology offers a singular opportunity to emerging and established writers a one-of-a-kind experience through The Alumni House.
+The Appomattox Regional Governor's School for the arts and technology offers an opportunity to emerging and established writers an experience through The Alumni House.